Jerry Hausner

 James Bernard Hausner (May 20, 1909 - April 1, 1993), known professionally as Jerry Hausner, was an American radio, film, and television actor, best known as Ricky Ricardo's agent in I Love Lucy and as the voice of Waldo in Mr. Magoo and several characters such as Hemlock Holmes, The Mole, Broodles and Itchy in The Dick Tracy Show (he had also worked as a dialogue director for both of these cartoons).

 Career

 On Broadway Hausner had the role of Sammy Schmaltz in Queer People (1934).
 He also acted in stock theater and vaudeville before going into radio at WJAY in Cleveland, Ohio.

 On radio, he was a regular on Blondie, The Jim Backus Show, The Judy Canova Show, Too Many Cooks, and Young Love.

 Hausner appeared as a courier who summons the Roman emperor Nero to a meeting called by the Devil in the 1969 KCET television reading of Norman Corwin's 1938 radio play The Plot to Overthrow Christmas.
 He made guest appearances – in different roles – on The Patty Duke Show, He also provided special vocal effects in the 1975 animated film Hugo the Hippo.

 Hausner was notable as the French tavern proprietor who, in the final scene of Stanley Kubrick's Paths of Glory, introduces the German singer, played by Christiane Susanne Harlan, the future Mrs. Christiane Kubrick.

+Jerry Hausner provided the cricket sounds on Hoagy Carmichael's recording of Casanova Cricket.
+Hausner wrote that he was to be paid $50 for the work but never received payment.